 Many times uppercase and lowercase letters are taught separately; however the more I read about this, the more I’m seeing the importance of teaching them together.
 The hidden letter printable includes both uppercase and lowercase to help kids start to recognize that the letter A can look different.

 These printables are not only great for working on letter & number recognition skills, but also fine motor skills.
-You can show and encourage your child to use a proper grip on the crayon or marker.
+Show and encourage your child to use a proper grip on the crayon or marker while coloring the shapes.

 You could also discuss how the lines create starting and stopping points for coloring inside a shape, point out shapes you see, or have the child say each letter or number out loud.